 The following table shows, for each named executive officer, the annual incentive target amount as a percentage of salary that the respective officer is eligible to receive under the Amended and Restated Senior Management Performance Award Plan.

-Named Executive Officer Annual Incentive Target Amount (As a Percentage of Salary)

-Executive Chairman 100%

-Chief Executive Officer 85%

-Chief Financial Officer 75%

-Senior Vice Presidents 70%
+For 2022, the Compensation Committee determined that based on market changes in executive compensation, it was appropriate to make adjustments to the annual incentive target amount as a percentage of salary for the Chief Executive Officer adjusting the target to 100% from 85%, for the Chief Financial Officer adjusting the target to 80% from 75% and for the Senior Vice Presidents adjusting the target to 75% from 70%.
+There were no changes to the annual incentive target amount as a percentage of salary for the Executive Chairman which remained at 100% pursuant to the terms of the Executive Chairman Agreement.